Income share agreement

 An income share agreement (or ISA) is a financial structure in which an individual or organization provides something of value (often a fixed amount of money) to a recipient who, in exchange, agrees to pay back a percentage of their income for a fixed number of years.

 ISAs have gained prominence as an alternative to the traditional student loan system in American higher education, and a number of private companies now offer ISAs for a variety of purposes, including as a funding source for college tuition.
 ISAs are often considered to be less financially risky to a borrower than a traditional private student loan.

 In the UK this type of agreement received final FCA (UK financial regulator) approval, under a unique regulatory framework.
 So far StepEx is the only firm to operate as a regulated ISA provider, underwriting the credit with funds from large UK financial institutions.
-CAPSLOCK are the largest users of FCA approved income share agreements, with over 200 UK adult learners enrolling on their cyber security re-training bootcamp in 2021.

 Characteristics

 Income share agreements are characterized by a percentage share of future income for some specified period of time.
 They can function like non-voting shares in a company where the individual student is treated like a company.
 In the American system, this usually involves the investor transferring funds to an individual in exchange for a fixed percentage of their future income.
 Other features of income share agreements may include a) a fixed duration of time for the income sharing b) an income exemption where the borrower does not owe anything below a certain income, and/or c) a buyout option, where the borrower may pay some specified fee to exit the contract prior to the full duration of the term.
 Some ISA investors offer different terms to different students based on their predicted likelihood of success, while others offer the same terms to all students.
 Potential groups of investors could include for-profit companies, altruistic non-profits, alumni groups, educational institutions, and local, state, or federal governments.